GOTJOED/Openwrt-mods/luci-app-joeddashboard.md

 * Global search bar

 ⚠️ **NOTE**
-* This is not a Historical view of your firewall logs, this only parse the last 1000 lines of the `dmesg` logs
+* This is not a Historical view of your firewall logs, this only parse the last 1000 lines of the `dmesg` captured
 ---

 ## Installation